 Inside, Italian marble tiles covered the floors marble wainscoting lined hallways and bathrooms; offices and courtrooms were trimmed in fumed quarter-sawn oak.
 The elevator doors were designed by former Duluth architect Francis Fitzpatrick.
 The building’s lighting and plumbing fixtures were of “the most modern design,” and its heating system—which included automatic temperature controls in every room—was described as “being as near perfect as such can be made.”
 The building generated its own electricity, generated by steam heat.
 A large ventilation system kept the air fresh.

-The ground floor contained offices for Soldier’s Memorial Hall and the county superintendent of schools, who had to share the space with the boiler, turbines, and prisoners in a holding cell.
+The ground floor (also considered the basement) contained offices for Soldier’s Memorial Hall and the county superintendent of schools, who had to share the space with the boiler, turbines, and prisoners in a holding cell.
 The first floor held the probate court, register of deeds, county physician, county poor commissioners, and the sheriff.
-A “secret” elevator led from the sheriff’s office to the holding cell.
+An elevator led from the holding cell to courtrooms on the fourth floor.

 On the second floor worked the treasurer, auditor, county board, surveyor, assessor, county auditor, road engineer, and building commission.
 The treasurer’s office contained a vault with six-ton doors and three time locks.
 Above, on the third, were housed the sanatorium commission, county attorney, grand jury witness rooms, grand jury rooms, court room #5, office of special county council, juvenile court officials, probation officers, juvenile court room, judge of juvenile court, and the clerk of court.